wmglab-duke/ascent/docs/source/S4-Your-first-run.md

   - Simulate activation thresholds for a specific fiber model by submitting NEURON simulations locally or to a computer cluster

-  - View and analyze your data

-      - Plot samples with color-coded fiber (x,y)-coordinates

-      - Heatmap of fiber thresholds
+  - Generate a heatmap of fiber thresholds

 For the following exercise, we ask that you please attempt to accomplish the prescribed modeling tasks with the paper and associated supplemental